Last fall, the Philadelphia City Council passed a Meatless Monday resolution. This spring, the city’s schools took that resolution and acted on it.

 From Los Angeles to Long Island, the Philadelphia schools now join other cities and school districts across the country who are trying to start more conversations with students about nutrition, food, and, once a week, trying delicious vegetarian options.

-“We wholeheartedly support Meatless Mondays in our schools,” says Leah Jordan, a Philadelphia parent, on the Humane League’s website.
+“We wholeheartedly support Meatless Mondays in our schools,” says Leah Jordan, a Philadelphia parent.
 “Going meat-free for one day each week in schools will benefit public health, the environment and animal welfare.
 Families will learn about healthy eating and discover alternatives to foods that lead to chronic conditions such as obesity and diabetes while at the same time reducing greenhouse gasses.”

 If you are interested in starting a campaign in your local school district, more information is available here.